wkumari/draft-wkumari-dnsop-extended-error/README.md

    sense.
 Receivers MUST be able to accept EDE codes and EXTRA-TEXT in all messages, including those with a NOERROR RCODE.
-Applications MUST continue to follow requirements from applicable specs on how to process RCODEs no matter what EDE values is also received.
+Applications MUST continue to follow requirements from applicable specs on how to process RCODEs no matter what EDE values are also received.
 Senders MAY include more than one EDE option and receivers MUST be able to accept (but not necessarily process or act on) multiple EDE options in a DNS message.